sbcd90/hey/README.md

 [![Build Status](https://travis-ci.org/rakyll/hey.svg?branch=master)](https://travis-ci.org/rakyll/hey)

-hey is a tiny program that sends some load to a web application.
+hey-for-TF-serving is a tiny program that sends some load to a tensorflow-serving grpc server hosted on Knative-serving/K8S.

-hey was originally called boom and was influenced from Tarek Ziade's tool at [tarekziade/boom](https://github.com/tarekziade/boom).
-Using the same name was a mistake as it resulted in cases where binary name conflicts created confusion.
-To preserve the name for its original owner, we renamed this project to hey.

 ## Installation

-    go get -u github.com/rakyll/hey
+    go get -u github.com/sbcd90/hey

 ## Usage

 hey runs provided number of requests in the provided concurrency level and prints stats.

-It also supports HTTP2 endpoints.
+This fork of hey is intended to support a tensorflow-serving grpc server hosted on Knative-serving/K8S.

 ```
 Usage: hey [options...] <url>